Donald Trump says officials 'indifferent' after Ohio train derailment

 - Published

-Former US President Donald Trump has accused the government of "indifference" and "betrayal" in the wake of a train derailment in Ohio.
+Former US President Donald Trump has accused federal officials of "indifference" to an Ohio town that is reeling from a toxic train derailment.

-During a visit to East Palestine, Mr Trump claimed that his presence had prompted federal officials to dedicate more resources to the town's recovery.
+On a visit to East Palestine, Mr Trump claimed his presence had spurred the Biden administration to devote more resources to this month's crash.

-Local residents had previously expressed frustration at what they said was a lack of answers from officials.
+Local residents have expressed frustration at what they saw as a lack of answers from officials.

 Transportation Secretary Pete Buttigieg is expected to visit on Thursday.

-Mr Trump met with East Palestine Mayor Trent Conaway, Ohio Republican Senator JD Vance was also in attendance, alongside Congressman Bill Johnson and his son, Donald Trump Jr.
+Mr Trump met East Palestine Mayor Trent Conaway during Wednesday's visit.
+He was joined by his son, Donald Trump Jr, Ohio Republican Senator JD Vance and congressman Bill Johnson.

-Speaking at an event at a local fire station, Mr Trump harshly criticised the federal government's response to the derailment.
+The former president donated Trump-branded water bottles and cleaning supplies.
+Speaking at an event at a local fire station, Mr Trump criticised the federal government's "betrayal" of the town.

 "We're standing in America… your goodness and perseverance are met with indifference and betrayal in some cases," he said.

 "When I announced that I was coming, they changed their tune.
 It was an amazing phenomenon."

-Mr Trump's short but meandering speech also included a thinly-veiled jab at US President Joe Biden, saying that he hopes he has "money left over" after a visit to Ukraine earlier this week.
+Mr Trump's short speech also included a thinly veiled jab at US President Joe Biden, saying that he hopes he has "money left over" after a visit to Ukraine earlier this week.

-"What this community needs now are not excuses… but answers and results," Mr Trump said.
+"What this community needs now are not excuses… but answers and results," Mr Trump said, adding that the town's inhabitants "won't be forgotten".

+The White House and its allies pre-emptively hit back at Mr Trump before his visit.

+White House spokesman Andrew Bates said former members of the Trump administration "owe East Palestine an apology for selling them out to rail industry lobbyists" and loosening regulations.

+When asked if regulatory changes during his administration could have contributed to the 3 February derailment, Mr Trump told reporters he "had nothing to do with it".
-Mr Trump appeared to receive a warm welcome from some local residents, several hundreds of whom gathered to catch a glimpse of the former president.

-Some could be heard chanting "Trump" and "let's go Brandon" - often used as an insult towards Mr Biden.
+Several hundreds local residents gathered to catch a glimpse of the former president.
+Some could be heard chanting "Trump" and "let's go Brandon" - an insult towards Mr Biden.

 Others jostled to shake his hand or take pictures before the event.

 Columbiana County - which includes East Palestine - voted 71.5% in Mr Trump's favour in the 2020 presidential election.